Mortgage Loan Programs

 VA LOANS EXPLAINEDFHA Loans

 Backed by the Federal Housing Administration, FHA loans accept lower credit scores and smaller down payments.
-They're a common starting point for first-time buyers and those still building credit history.
+Ideal for first-time buyers and those building credit.

-Zero-down financing for buyers in eligible rural and suburban areas.
-USDA loans are one of the most underused programs available, and more properties qualify than most people expect.
+Zero-down* financing for buyers in eligible rural and suburban areas.
+USDA loans are one of the most underused programs available with great terms.

 The most widely used mortgage type.
-Conventional loans work across primary homes, second homes, and investment properties.
-They fit best for buyers with steady income and a solid credit profile.
+Fits best for buyers with steady income and solid credit across primary, second, or investment properties.

 For loan amounts above conforming limits.
-Because jumbo loans exceed standard thresholds, they typically require stronger credit and larger cash reserves, but they cover property values that conventional financing cannot reach.
+Requires stronger credit and larger cash reserves for high-value properties conventional financing cannot reach.

-For borrowers who don't fit traditional underwriting guidelines.
-Bank statement loans, DSCR loans, foreign national programs, and fix-and-flip financing all fall under this category.
+For borrowers who don’t fit traditional guidelines.
+Includes bank statement loans, DSCR, foreign national programs, and fix-and-flip financing.

 NONQM LOANS EXPLAINEDReverse Mortgage

 For homeowners 62 and older.
-A reverse mortgage converts home equity into accessible funds without requiring monthly payments.
-The loan is repaid when the home is sold or vacated.
+Convert home equity into funds without requiring monthly payments until the home is sold or vacated.

 REFINANCE EXPLAINEDCommercial Loans